Lorena Miranda

-Lorena Miranda Dorado (born 7 April 1991) is a Spanish female water polo player, born in Ceuta.
+Lorena Miranda Dorado (born 7 April 1991) is a Spanish water polo player, born in Ceuta.
 At the 2012 Summer Olympics, she competed for the Spain women's national water polo team in the women's event, winning the silver medal.
 She is 5 ft 8.5 in tall.
 On 22 June 2019, she took office as Minister of Youth and Sport of the Government of Ceuta.

+Education

 She has a degree in Physical and Sport Activity from the Pablo de Olavide University and a license as water polo coach.